Ocelot-Social-Community/ocelot.social/docs/contributing.md

 ### Analyzing Docker Builds

 To analyze a Docker build, there is a wonderful tool called [dive](https://github.com/wagoodman/dive).
-Please sponsor if you're using it!
+Please sponsor if you’re using it!

 The `dive build` command is exactly the right one to fulfill what we are looking for.
 We can use it just like the `docker build` command and get an analysis afterwards.